artist80/HTML-and-CSS/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License (GPL) - see the [LICENSE](LICENSE) file for details.

 ---

 ### Additional Tips:
-- Customize this template with specific details about your project, including features, technologies used, and any additional sections you find relevant.
-- Provide clear and concise instructions for users to get started with your animations.
-- Encourage community engagement by outlining how others can contribute effectively.
-- Specify the licensing terms under which your animations are distributed to ensure clarity and legal compliance.
+- **License**: Specify the license under which your animations are distributed.
+Adjust the license section according to your preferred licensing terms (e.g., MIT, GPL, etc.).